On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

-An instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs} is {\it 3-regular$_{V_1}$} if every vertex in the vertex set $V_1$ has degree exactly $3$.
+An instance $(G; V_1, V_2; k)$ of {\sc disjoint-fvs} is {\it \skewregular} if every vertex in the set $V_1$ has degree exactly $3$.
 Let $f_{V_1}(G)$ be the size of a minimum $V_1$-FVS for $G$.
-Let $\beta(G)$ be the {\it Betti number} of the graph $G$ that is the total number of edges in $G-T$ for any spanning tree $T$ in $G$ (or equivalently, $\beta(G)$ is the number of {\it fundamental cycles} in $G$) \cite{furst}.
-The following lemma is a nontrivial generalization of a result in \cite{liliu} (the result in \cite{liliu} is a special case for Lemma~\ref{new12} in which all vertices in the set $V_2$ have degree 2).
+Let $\beta(G)$ be the {\it Betti number} of $G$ that is the total number of edges in $G - E(T)$ for any spanning tree $T$ in $G$.
+Note that the edge set $G - E(T)$ forms a basis of the {\it fundamental cycles} for the graph $G$ such that {\it every} cycle in $G$ contains at least one edge in $G - E(T)$.
+In this sense, $\beta(G)$ is the number of fundamental cycles in the graph $G$ \cite{furst88}.